hashicorp/terraform-website/content/source/docs/enterprise/private/preflight-installer.html.md

    etc. This option is best for users with experience mounting performant block storage.
 1. **Demo** - This mode stores all data on the instance.
 The data can be backed up with the snapshot mechanism for restore later.
+This option is best for initial installation and testing, and is not recommended or supported for true production use.

 The decision you make will be entered during setup.